nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 4. Editing a person : `edit`

-Does one of your contacts have outdated information?
-Overwrite them in the view panel with the edit command!
+One of your contacts is outdated information?
+Overwrite them with the edit command!

 At least one of the optional fields must be provided.